 Clara, a 65 year old widow and retired music critic, was born into a wealthy and traditional family in Recife, Brazil.
-She is the last resident of the Aquarius, an original two-story ...
+She is the last resident of the Aquarius, an original two-storey ...

 See full summary »

-The film sparked controversy after it received an 18+ rating from Brazil's Ministry of Justice for "explicit sex" and "drugs", though the censorship - which restricts the film's audiences to people over 18 only - is extremely rare in the country and suggests that it might not have been based solely on the film's contents.
-Many classified the move as a sabotage and foul play by the government against the film in an attempt to damage its commercial prospects in retaliation for the film's Cannes protest.
-On appeal, the film was re-rated to 16.
+The film sparked controversy after it received an 18+ rating from Brazil's Ministry of Justice for "explicit sex" and "drugs" - which restricts the film's audiences to people over 18 only.
+Some thought that the rating was not based solely on the film's contents and viewed it as a sabotage and foul play by the government against the film in an attempt to damage its commercial prospects in retaliation for the film's Cannes protest.
+On appeal, the film was re-rated to 16+.
 See more »

 See more »